What Is a Golden Cross Pattern in Stocks? How Do They Form?

 There are three stages that form the Golden Cross pattern:

-1. The first stage of the golden cross happens before the moving average lines cross.
-A downtrend happens and the short-term average is lower than the long-term average, but buyers volume starts exceeding seller volume.
+1. Downtrend.
+The first stage of the golden cross happens before the moving average lines cross.
+A downtrend occurs, and the short-term average is lower than the long-term average, but then buyer volume starts exceeding seller volume.

-2. Next, the cross happens.
-The short-term moving average crosses over and above the long-term moving average, reflecting an upward trend.
+2. Breakout.
+Next, the cross happens.
+The short-term moving average crosses over and above the long-term moving average, reflecting a reversal of the downward trend and upward momentum.

 What Does a Golden Cross Tell Traders?

-The candlestick pattern that’s opposite the Golden Cross is the Death Cross, which is when the short-term average goes below the long-term average, indicating a bearish market trend.
+The candlestick pattern that’s opposite the golden cross is the Death Cross chart pattern, which is when the short-term average moves below the long-term average, indicating a bearish market trend.

 Benefits of the Golden Cross